stape-io/stape-sgtm-ios/README.md

 You can use `com.stape.logger` subsystem to filter Stape SDK logs.
 To learn more about Apple structured logging please refer to the officioal documentation: https://developer.apple.com/documentation/os/logging`

+## Feedback

+Let us know what do you think or what would you like to be improved by opening issue.